patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/Skyline02-10.png)

 Note:
-This is an intrinsic fragility in working with proprietary tools.
+**This is an intrinsic fragility in working with proprietary tools**.

 --